Frozen Water Pipes

 If you turn on your faucets and no water comes out, the water in your pipes is probably frozen.
 You may be able to thaw a frozen pipe with the warm air from a hair dryer.
 Make sure the faucet is open, and never stand in water while operating an electric appliance.
 Do not use a blowtorch or any other open flame to thaw pipes to prevent fires.

-If your water pipes have already burst, turn off the water at the main shut-off valve in the house.
+If your water pipes have already burst, turn off the water at the main shut-off valve in the house and contact a plumber.
 Leave the water faucets turned on.
 Make sure all family members know where the water shut-off valve is located and how to operate it.
 Shut-off valves are typically located along the pipe leading into or out of the water meter inside your home.
 Most newer homes have two shut-off valves, both before and after the water meter.
-If you need the water turned off at your residence and the shut-off valve is not working, please call the Public Works Department and the Water Division can shut the water off at the buffalo box (b-box) outside your home.
+If you need the water turned off and the shut-off valve is not working, please call the Public Works Department and the Utilities Division can shut the water off at the buffalo box (b-box) outside your home or business.

 For more information or assistance with frozen pipes, please call the Public Works Department at (847) 705-5200.